Find Affordable College Courses

 Dix Hills, NY

 Five Towns College ranked #10 on this year’s Best Value Visual & Performing Arts Doctor’s Degree Schools in New York list.
-Located in the large suburb of Dix Hills, Five Towns College is a private for-profit school with a fairly small student population.
+Located in the large suburb of Dix Hills, Five Towns College is a private for-profit college with a small student population.

-The average tuition and fees for an in-state graduate student at Five Towns College are $25,235 a year.
+In-state tuition fees for graduate students at Five Towns College are $25,235 per year.

 Best Value Visual & Performing Arts Colleges in the Middle Atlantic Region

-Explore all the Best Value Visual & Performing Arts Colleges in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Value Visual & Performing Arts Schools in the Middle Atlantic Area or other specific states within that region.

 State Degrees Awarded